0xferit/ITU-Turkish-NLP-Pipeline-Caller/README.md

 ### Setup
 Download the latest release, extract the archive and inside that directory simply run `python3 ./setup.py install` to install.

-Or using pip, `pip install ITU-Turkish-NLP-Pipeline-Caller` [PyPI page](https://pypi.python.org/pypi/ITU-Turkish-NLP-Pipeline-Caller/1.0.1)
+Or using pip3, `pip3 install ITU-Turkish-NLP-Pipeline-Caller`
+[PyPI page](https://pypi.python.org/pypi/ITU-Turkish-NLP-Pipeline-Caller/1.0.1)
 ### As a Command Line Tool
 The tool reads the token from `pipeline.token` file (under the same directory with the tool) by default.